Islombek175/Islombek175/README.md

 - 👋 Hi, I’m @Islombek175, I'm 16 years old.
 I live in Uzbekistan
 - 👀 I’m interested in ...
-Games, Lerning IT
+Games, Lerning IT and especially in religion✨
 - 🌱 I’m currently learning ...
-JS, Python, HTML, CSS
+HTML, CSS, JavaScript, NodeJs
 - 📫 How to reach me ... +99 899 149 17 15